 "Every day, nearly 400,000 babies are born around the world.
 None of them get to choose their gender, race, place of birth, or the social and economic conditions of their families.
 Life’s starting point is a lottery.
 But the future needn’t be left to chance," said Kristalina Georgieva, Chief Executive Officer of the World Bank, in their report on global intergenerational mobility (Narayan et al., 2018).
 All parents, but especially those in the poorest segments of society in low-income countries, hope their children will have a better life than they have.
 And every child in those circumstances aspires to social mobility—to break free from the constraints imposed by their birth.
 This idea was once called the "American Dream," but the ideal has long transcended American borders, instilling hope in children struggling in poverty around the world.
 A more precise term for it is intergenerational mobility.
 However, a dream is just a dream when, as the World Bank report shows, upward mobility remains elusive for the poor, especially in developing countries (Narayan et al., 2018).
 Even in the so-called "land of opportunity," the U.S., opportunities for social mobility are not evenly distributed, as Chetty et al. (2014) has pointed out.
 This raises the question: Is our current progress fair?—the very theme of the report mentioned above (Narayan et al., 2018).
 It also reinforces the call for equality of opportunity, as existing inequalities deepen disparities and suppress mobility, a pattern captured by what we now call the "Great Gatsby curve."

 Patterns of mobility vary widely across countries and over time.
-Nordic countries such as Denmark, Finland, Norway, and Sweden consistently rank high in both income and educational mobility, while countries in South America and Southern Europe—such as Brazil, Italy, Portugal, and Spain—tend to show lower mobility, with high educational persistence observed in Portugal (Apouey et al., 2023; Blanden, 2013; Di Paolo et al., 2013).
+Nordic countries such as Denmark, Finland, Norway, and Sweden consistently rank high in both income and educational mobility, while countries in South America and Southern Europe—such as Brazil, Italy, Portugal, and Spain—tend to have lower mobility, with high educational persistence observed in Portugal (Apouey et al., 2023; Blanden, 2013; Di Paolo et al., 2013).
 The United States displays lower relative income mobility than many high-income European nations, although earlier periods report higher social class mobility, subject to measurement caveats (Blanden, 2013; Deutscher & Mazumder, 2023).
 Developing economies generally exhibit lower absolute and relative educational mobility than high-income economies, though regional variation is substantial; East Asia performs notably better than Sub-Saharan Africa (Narayan et al., 2018).
 At the global level, mobility is lower than in the average country, highlighting the critical role of national context (Van der Weide et al., 2024).
 Gender differences further complicate the picture: in countries like Portugal and Russia, women may show higher income mobility than men, although results are mixed (Borisov & Pissarides, 2020; ClementeCasinhas et al., 2025).
 In education, girls in developing countries are closing gaps with boys (Narayan et al., 2018) and have surpassed them on some measures in high-income countries (Van der Weide et al., 2024), with mother-child mobility often exceeding that from fathers in parts of Europe (Apouey et al., 2023).
 Over time, mobility trends also shift.
 Absolute income mobility in the U.S. declined for cohorts born from 1940 to 1984 (Narayan et al., 2018), while Europe saw rising educational mobility, especially where initial levels were low, and stable rates in already mobile nations like those in the Nordics (Di Paolo et al., 2013).
 Globally, inequality-sensitive measures of mobility show an upward trend, whereas inequality-invariant indicators2 remain largely flat (Van der Weide et al., 2024).